 2. Mixed use properties: $100,000 of the residential value of the property or the total residential value of the property if it is lower than $100,000 (the CPA residential exemption).

 4. Property owned and occupied by person(s) who qualify for the low/moderate income CPA exemption: a full exemption from the surcharge.
 To receive this exemption, a taxpayer must submit the CPA Low/Moderate Income Exemption Application and must meet the income guidelines established by the State for the size and type of household.

 Supporting documentation is required which will help the Board of Assessors make a determination of your eligibility for this exemption.
-A birth certificate or current driver’s license must be included with your application.
-Copies of your 2017 federal and state income tax returns may be requested to verify income for each household member.
+A birth certificate or current driver’s license must be included with your initial application.
+Copies of your 2018 federal and state income tax returns may be requested to verify income for each household member.

 Exemption Amount: A qualified taxpayer receives an exemption of the entire surcharge attributable to the real estate tax assessed on the Class One, Residential, assessed valuation of the parcel, regardless of ownership share or number of residential dwellings.

 Note: the filing of an exemption application does not relieve a taxpayer from paying the surcharge while the application is being reviewed.
 If an application is approved, you will be refunded amounts already paid.

 IMPORTANT: An application for exemption from the CPA surcharge must be filed annually with the Assessors' Office.

 To see the Annual Income Limit Chart for FY2020, please click here.